GaboGo/movie-portal/README.md

 # Requeriments

 * Developed in AngularJS and uising the movieorg API
-* Desing is not responsive
+* Desig is not responsive
 * Not usig any preprocessor.